apache/spark/docs/sql-programming-guide.md

 <div data-lang="scala"  markdown="1">

-When working with Hive one must construct a `HiveContext`, which inherits from `SQLContext`, and adds support for finding tables in in the MetaStore and writing queries using HiveQL.
+When working with Hive one must construct a `HiveContext`, which inherits from `SQLContext`, and adds support for finding tables in the MetaStore and writing queries using HiveQL.
 Users who do not have an existing Hive deployment can still create a HiveContext.
 When not configured by the hive-site.xml, the context automatically creates `metastore_db` and `warehouse` in the current directory.